Sondra Locke: Marriage

 On September 25, 1967, Locke married sculptor Gordon Leigh Anderson (Note: Gordon Anderson went by the stage name 'Gordon Addison' during a brief acting career before he married Locke.
 In 1969 it was announced that they would star in a film adaptation of Venable Herndon's play Until the Monkey Comes, which Anderson had done off-Broadway in 1966, but the project never came to fruition.) at the First Presbyterian Church in Nashville, one week after The Heart Is a Lonely Hunter commenced principal photography.
 Dr. Walter Rowe Courtenay presided over the ceremony.
 They remained married for 51 years until her death in 2018.
 (Note: For a long time it was falsely presumed that Locke and Anderson had divorced.)

 Locke had known Anderson since at least the late 1950s; accounts as to when they met vary by as much as four years.
 (Note: In magazine interviews, Locke and Anderson would variously claim to have met when they were 10, 11 or 12, while Locke's memoir states that they met in high school.
 Anderson, like his late wife, always subtracted several years off his age, thus contributing to the plethora of discrepancies.)
-In 1968, as Locke was flooded with script offers amid Oscar buzz for Heart, Anderson and she left Tennessee and moved into a condo at The Andalusia in West Hollywood.
+In 1968, as Locke was flooded with script offers amid Oscar buzz for Heart, she and Anderson left Tennessee and moved into a condominium at The Andalusia in West Hollywood.

 According to a 1989 affidavit, the marriage was "tantamount to sister and brother" and they never consummated it.
 Anderson was gay.
 Locke, testifying under oath to a jury, characterized her husband as being "more like a sister to me" and explained, "it's funny the sort of cultural changes, but in those days males and females never lived together unless they were married."
 According to her death certificate, the two were residing at the same address when she died, and he was the person who registered her death.